bondstreet/for-ny/posts/2016-07-15-sabrina-de-sousa.md

   Dimes co-founder Sabrina De Sousa shares three of his favorite local businesses in NYC.
 tweetText: >-
-  Dimes co-founder Sabrina De Sousa shares three of his favorite local businesses in NYC
+  Sabrina De Sousa of Dimes shares three of his favorite local businesses in NYC with @onbondstreet
 fbTitle: 'For New York: Sabrina De Sousa'
 ---
 ## Duals Specialty